spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 it is totally up to the developer to configure how the objects are serialized.
 In that case, the objects may or may not implement the Serializable interface.

-Encoding Strings for key and values are a very common use case and Kafka provides a StringEncoder out of the box.
+Encoding String for key and value is a very common use case and Kafka provides a StringEncoder out of the box.
 It takes a Kafka specific VerifiableProperties object along with its constructor that wraps a regular Java.util.Properties object.
 The StringEncoder is great when writing a direct Java client that talks to Kafka.